ByteArena/doc.bytearena.com/content/_index.md

 ---
 # What is Byte Arena?

-Byte Arena is a gaming platform for developers.

-Your mission is to code the brain of an agent that we provide.
+Byte Arena is a gaming platform for developers where you have to code the brain of an agent.

 ## What's an agent?

-An agent is a piece of code that is able to communicate with the Byte Arena gaming platform using an API.
+An agent is a piece of code that is able to communicate with Byte Arena using an API.

 An agent perceives its environment, makes decisions, and takes actions to reach its objectives.

-In a sense, it is your avatar in the digital arenas of Byte Arena.

 ## How is this even a game?